Westlaw: History

 Westlaw is descended from QUIC/LAW, a Canadian computer-assisted legal research project operated by Queen's University from 1968 to 1973.
 The original name stood for "Queen's University Investigation of Computers and Law."
 It was directed by Hugh Lawford and Richard von Briesen, and the original code was based on an internal IBM text search project called INFORM/360.
 The IBM code turned out to be incomplete and required substantial modifications.
 In 1973, the project was commercialized in the form of a new company called QL Systems and a new product name, QL/SEARCH.
 In 1976, QL Systems licensed the QL/SEARCH software to West Publishing as the original foundation for what would become Westlaw.

 West's chief competitor in the legal information retrieval market is LexisNexis.
-(Ironically, Lawford and von Briesen sold what by then was called QuickLaw to LexisNexis in 2002.)
+(Lawford and von Briesen sold what by then was called QuickLaw to LexisNexis in 2002.)
 Both Westlaw and LexisNexis started in the 1970s as dial-up services with dedicated terminals.
 The earliest versions used acoustic couplers or key phones; then smaller terminals with internal modems.
 Westlaw's terminal was known as WALT, for West Automatic Law Terminal.

 Around 1989, both started offering programs for personal computers that emulated the terminals, and when Internet access became available, an Internet address (such as westlaw.com) became an alternative that could be selected within the "Communications Setup" option in the client program, instead of a dial-up number.
 West's program was known as Westmate.
 It was based on Borland C++ around 1997, and then changed to a program compiled on a Microsoft platform that incorporated portions of Internet Explorer.
 This was the first program to incorporate HTML; prior to that, Westmate had "jumps" indicated by triangles instead of "links."
-Shortly after that, both publishers started developing web browser interfaces, with Westlaw's being notable for the use of "web dialogs," emulating the piling of open books on a table.
+Shortly after that, both publishers started developing web browser interfaces, with Westlaw's being notable for the use of "web dialogs", emulating the piling of open books on a table.
 Westmate was discontinued on June 30, 2007.

 West introduced WestlawNext on February 8, 2010.
 The main advances are that a user can start a search without first selecting a database, which is helpful because WestLaw has over 40,000 databases, and the search screen allows one to click checkboxes to select the jurisdiction and nature of material wanted.
 A new search algorithm, referred to as WestSearch, executes a federated search across multiple content types.
 Users can either enter descriptive terms or Boolean connectors and select a jurisdiction.
 Documents are ranked by relevance.
 WestlawNext also supports retrieving documents by citation, party name or KeyCite reference.
 An overview page enables users to see the top results per content type, or to view all results for a particular content type.
 Filters can also be applied to refine the result list even further.
 On the results page, users can also see links to related secondary sources relevant to their research.
 WestlawNext also provides folders for storing portions of the research selected by the user.